ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-07-10-HomeLab1-Isolate.md

 - **Box 4** is a pure misconfig box, where a no_root_squash NFS share leaks Windows credentials outright, while Samba's usermap script (CVE-2007-2447), an unauthenticated Redis instance, and a passwordless sudo rule allowing the leaked user to run nano as root (GTFOBins) all offer independent routes straight to root anyway.

-- Those leaked credentials get reused on **Box 5**, a Windows workstation, where SMB access via NetExec enables RDP remotely, and RoguePlanet, a Windows Defender race condition, escalates to SYSTEM.
+- Those leaked credentials get reused on **Box 5**, a Windows workstation, where the svc_backup account provides WinRM access.
+A misconfigured backup service running with elevated privileges exposes an unquoted service path vulnerability, allowing the service binary to be replaced and executed under the Administrator context.
+From there, RDP provides a full graphical session, where RoguePlanet, a Windows Defender race-condition exploit, escalates the Administrator shell to SYSTEM.

 - The same credentials are reused once more on the Domain Controller **(Box 6)** as a valid domain account, triggering an ADCS ESC8 chain, where PetitPotam coerces the DC to authenticate, ntlmrelayx relays that auth to the undefended Web Enrollment endpoint, Certipy turns the resulting certificate into a TGT via PKINIT, and a final DCSync dumps every credential in the domain, including krbtgt.